myersm0/WatershedParcellation.jl/README.md

 |☑|Flooding of edge map basins to generate parcels|
 |☑|Homogeneity evaluation and null-model testing via rotation|

 Missing in this implementation is code to generate gradient maps from connectivity, which is a preliminary step for the above.
-However, doing that step mostly just involves a straightforward application of Connectome Workbench's [cifti-gradient](https://humanconnectome.org/software/workbench-command/-cifti-gradient) command, and the details of running that will be specific to your dataset and analysis strategy.
-The file `examples/make_gradients.jl` demonstrates how you could do this for the single-subject case.
+However, that step mostly just involves a straightforward application of Connectome Workbench's [cifti-gradient](https://humanconnectome.org/software/workbench-command/-cifti-gradient) command, and the details of running that will be specific to your dataset and analysis strategy.
+The file `examples/make_gradients.jl` shows how you could do this for the single-subject case.

-As for the functionality that currently exists, there are a few gaps still to be filled and that will be remedied in coming days (by approximately the end of October 2023).
 | |Goals|
 |-|----------------------------------------------------|
 |☑|Single-hemisphere functionality|